stephanellis/centos6-clhv-roles/README.md

 iptables - IPv4 firewall stuff
 ip6tables - IPv6 firewall stuff, not implemented yet :(
 directories - creates directories for various
+clusterconfig - after updating the playbook cluster parameters, use this

 ### GlusterFS Volume Options for VMs
 After you create a gluster volume and before you start it, these options should be set